alexmitelman/blog/content/blog/python-best-practice/Automating Python Best Practices for a New Project.md

 curl -s https://raw.githubusercontent.com/github/gitignore/master/Python.gitignore >> .gitignore
 ```

-You may also exclude VS Code settings folder from version control.
-We may also exclude PyCharm settings if someone uses that code editor.
+You may exclude VS Code settings folder from version control.
+In addition, we may also exclude PyCharm settings if someone uses that code editor.

 ```bash
 echo '.vscode/\n.idea/' >> .gitignore